core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

    In updateCtx(), X_N is the byte concatenation of X_cbor and N_cbor X_N = 0x44410741075248018a278f7faab55a4825a8991cd700ac01
 ~~~~~~~~~~~~~~~~~~~~~~~
-{: #fig-kudos-x-n-example-mess-two title="Example of X, N and X_N when processing the second KUDOS message"}
+{: #fig-kudos-x-n-example-mess-two title="Example of X, N, and X_N when processing the second KUDOS message"}

 Then, the server sends an OSCORE response to the client, protected with CTX\_NEW.
 In particular, the response has the 'd' flag bit set to 1 and specifies N2 as 'nonce'.
 Consistently with {{sec-updated-response-protection}}, the server includes its Sender Sequence Number as Partial IV in the response.
 After that, the server deletes CTX\_1.